Leadership

 She strongly believes that no young person should be disregarded, and all are worthy of our best care.

-Jamela is the Spark2Life manager who under the direction of the CEO provides strategic oversight of the implementation of policies and procedures across the life of the organisation.
-She also oversees the contracts in a number of east London boroughs.
+As our Managing Director, Jamela has operational oversight over the organisation along with the strategic oversight of the implementation of policies and procedures across the life of the organisation.

 Arnold was born and raised in East London based in Waltham Forest.
 It is at the age of 17 that Arnold decided to separate himself from the negative influences so that he might inspire those with a similar background to his.

-Arnold is a Senior Coordinator and oversees the Schools and Community Department in Spark2Life.
+Arnold is Spark2Life's Early Prevention Manager and oversees our Schools and Community Department.
 Through schools, young people are positively impacted by the specialised support.
 The aim is to foster resilience and promote personal growth.
 With the Community work, the aim is to empower young people and Parents/Carers with knowledge, skills, and provide emotional support.

 Arnold is passionate about people and he is committed to helping people both realise their potential and then release that potential in a positive way showing that people can challenge the negative stigma associated with them.